Onneca Fortúnez: Marriage to Emir Abdullah

 Onneca's father Fortún Garcés, the then heir to the throne of Pamplona, was captured in 860 in the town of Milagro during a punitive expedition led by Muhammad I, the Muslim emir of Córdoba, against the small Kingdom of Pamplona.
-The expedition resulted in the devastation of the Christian kingdom's territory and the seizure of three castles by the Muslim forces.
+The expedition resulted in the devastation of the Roman Catholic kingdom's territory and the seizure of three castles by the Muslim forces.
 Fortun Garcés, nicknamed al-Anqar (الأنقر) by the Muslims because he was one-eyed, was taken to Córdoba where he was detained for two decades in gilded captivity.
 It is not known when or how his daughter Onneca came to Córdoba, whether she was captured with him or sent to join him at the emir's court at a later date, but she there was wedded to Muhammad I's son Abdullah around 862/863.
 Onneca was presumably still a teenager when she bore Abdullah a son named Muhammad in 864.
 As Abdullah's wife, Onneca became known as Durr.
 According to some sources, she converted to Islam.

 In addition to Muhammad, Onneca bore Abdullah two daughters: al-Baha' and Fatima the Younger.
 Abdullah became emir in 888, and Onneca's son Muhammad was named heir to the throne.
 However, Muhammad was assassinated by his younger half-brother al-Mutarrif on 28 January 891.
 There is disagreement among historians as to whether al-Mutarrif acted on his own or at the instigation of his father Abdullah.
 Al-Mutarrif himself was beheaded in 895 under orders of his father.
 As a result, Muhammad's son Abd-ar-Rahman, who was born three weeks prior to his father's assassination, was the one who succeeded his grandfather Abdullah as emir of Córdoba.
 Known in the West as Abd-ar-Rahman III, he later elevated himself to the position of caliph.

 Onneca was thus the paternal grandmother of Abd-ar-Rahman III, who inherited from her as well as from his mother Muzna hailing from the Pyrenees (probably a Basque) European facial features such as blue eyes and light reddish hair that he attempted to alter (notably through hair coloring) in order to look more typically Arab.